pythonnet/pythonnet/CONTRIBUTING.md

 ## Submitting Changes

-* Push your changes to a topic branch in your fork of the repository.
+* Merge your topic branch into master and push to your fork of the repository.
 * Submit a pull request to the repository in the pythonnet organization.
 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.